-I accept the landlord's undisputed evidence and find that the tenant did not pay the rent owed in full within the five days granted under section 46 (4) of the Act and did not apply to dispute the Notice within that five-day period.
+I accept the landlord's undisputed evidence and find that the tenants did not pay the rent owed in full within the five days granted under section 46 (4) of the Act and did not apply to dispute the Notice within that five-day period.

-Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice, November 5, 2018.
+Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the corrected effective date of the Notice, July 04, 2019, pursuant to section 53(2) of the Act.

-Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent as claimed on the landlord's Application for Dispute Resolution by Direct Request submitted on November 7, 2018.
+Therefore, I find that the landlord is entitled to an Order of Possession based on the June 24, 2019 Notice served to the tenants for unpaid rent owed by June 01, 2019, as claimed on the landlord's Application for Dispute Resolution by Direct Request.